 My dad has long said that you don’t understand the meaning of the word “vast” until you visit Alaska.
 The state is absolutely massive – over twice the size of Texas – and many vistas will have you gazing out across miles of open country.
 It’s a place that makes you feel small in all the best

 If wildlife spotting is a priority on your trip, it’s a good idea to bring a pair of binoculars with you.
-A nice, inexpensive compact pair would work just fine and save space in your luggage.
-Alternatively, you can invest in something a bit higher quality if you think you’ll use them again post-vacation.
+An inexpensive compact pair would work just fine and save space in your luggage.
+Alternatively, you can invest in something of a bit higher quality if you think you’ll use them again post-vacation.

 If you’re considering doing any hiking in Alaska, you’re probably already planning to bring some sort of small backpack.
-They’re absolutely essential!
-Even if you’re not planning to spend much time in the wilderness, though, a good daypack is a must.
+Even if you don’t anticipate spending much time in the wilderness, though, a good daypack is a must.
 You’ll want to have a place to keep your wallet, phone, jacket, snacks, and other goodies as you’re out and about.

 If you’re visiting Alaska in the summer, you’re going to get to experience the famed midnight sun.
 Because the tilt of the earth on its axis is so pronounced, Alaska enjoys long days and very short nights between May and August.
 In most of the state, it doesn’t really get dark at all.
 The most “night” you’ll experience is a dusky dimming in the wee hours of the morning.
 Above the Arctic Circle – which is located about 200 miles north of Fairbanks – you’ll find that the sun doesn’t set for days on end.